RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/scatter-map.md

 Adding the size category to your basic scatter map is how bubble maps are created.
 They are great for comparing quantitative data in different locations.

-The size of bubbles indicates the value of a particular variable being compared.
+Bubbles size indicates the value of a particular variable being compared.
 To achieve the comparison effect, it would be best if your data set contains a large variety of values for the compared variable.
 Otherwise, bubbles on the map will appear similar by size (see example below).

 <img src="images/bubble-map-density-population-europe-bad-example.png" alt="Bubble map showing similar density of population in European countries except for Monaco" width="100%"/>